10 Major Myths about Odin, the all-father god in Norse mythology

 Patron of rulers

-Being the ruler of Asgard, Odin is known in the myths as a deity who serves as the patron of powerful rulers.
-His numerous adventures throughout the Nine Worlds often times resulted in the establishment of royal lines.
+Being the ruler of Asgard, Odin is known in the myths as a deity who serves as the patron of powerful rulers, including those on Midgard (Earth).
+His numerous adventures throughout the Nine Worlds often times resulted in the establishment of royal blood lines.

 Scandinavian warrior kings and shamans commonly associated themselves with Odin.
 Odin’s sphere of influence generally borders on rule by magic and mischief.
-He often favors rulers that deploy devious and cunning tactics in their rule.
+He often favors rulers that deploy devious and cunning tactics in getting and maintaining power.